 1. Alona Beach location & how to get there

 Alona Beach is located on Panglao Island, about 20 km away from Tagbilaran City.
-You’ll most probably arrive in Tagbilaran by ferry from Cebu or Siquijor.
+You’ll most probably arrive in Tagbilaran by ferry from Cebu (click here for prices) or Siquijor (click here for prices).
 From there, you can take a taxi (shared or private) or a tricycle to Alona Beach.

 Tagbilaran City is situated on Bohol Island.
 Panglao and Bohol are connected through two bridges so the access from one island to the other is easy.

 If you want to explore more of Panglao and Bohol by yourself, you can rent a motorbike.
 There are a few motorbike rental shops at Alona Beach or you can simply ask at your accommodation.
-We rented a motorbike for a few days and had a lot of fun exploring Dimiao Falls, the Chocolate Hills, and some other awesome places.
+We rented a motorbike for a few days and had a lot of fun exploring all the tourist attractions in Bohol.

 2. What to expect at Alona Beach, Bohol